Lead paint: China

 updates an older lead paint standard introduced in the 1980s, which measured soluble lead in products instead of total lead.
 Measuring soluble lead is considered to be a less accurate method for measuring the amount of lead paint exposure in children.
 The new standards set a 90 ppm total lead limit for woodware coatings and architectural wall coatings.
 For vehicle and industrial coatings the new total lead limit is 1,000 ppm.

 European Union

-Lead paint is banned in the European Union by the 2003 Restriction of Hazardous Substances Directive (RoHS), which forbids hazardous substances in consumer goods, including paint.
-This act superseded and harmonized existing laws of the member states, many of which had banned lead paint years before.
+Lead paint is addressed by several EU laws in the European Union.
+The 2003 Restriction of Hazardous Substances Directive (RoHS) forbids hazardous substances in electrical and electronic equipment (EEE).
+The EU 2006 REACH Regulation addresses the production and use of chemical substances, and their potential impacts on both human health and the environment, and it has been described as the most complex legislation in the European Union's history.
+These acts superseded and harmonized existing laws of the member states, many of which had banned lead paint years before.

 To protect the health of painters, France had passed in 1909 a law banning the use of paints containing lead for the painting of the interior and exterior of all buildings.